What Are the Best Drill Bits for Wood?

 For larger holes, a flat bit is recommended.
 Also known as spade bits, these bits have a unique flat, spade-like shape.
 A longer center point is flanked by two smaller points.
 They are roll forged and also have a centering tip and ground-cutting edge.

 Auger bits are ideal for making large holes in harder wood.
 They have a single spur that allows them to create large, smooth holes.
 They have a threaded tip that requires minimal force when drilling.
 These bits often have triangular or hexagon shanks that secure them more effectively in the drill chuck.

 This type of bit is used to create flat-bottomed holes.
 They are ideal for large, clean holes.
 With their unique design, they create a smooth finish.
 The smooth, clean finish made by Forstner bits is what makes them a good alternative to spade bits.

 Looking for a wide range of bits for your woodworking project?
 Ruwag has everything you need in one place.
-Find the best drill bits for wood in our online shop to get started now.
+Find the best drill bits for wood from Ruwag to get started now.